How to Decide – Which Air Conditioner to Buy?

 Before winter hits, take the time to learn more about your furnace.
 In particular, spend time observing how it works now so you can more easily spot the warning signs that repair or replacement are desperately needed.
 Contact a reputable furnace service like Anthony Heating and Cooling if you do notice any of those signs immediately to be sure that you and your family stay warm and cozy throughout the upcoming winter months.

 What a tune-up entails can vary by company, so homeowners should ensure that their tune-up covers an extensive checklist of both safety and efficiency tasks.
-Technicians at Anthony Plumbing, Heating & Cooling employ a thorough 17-point tune-up for furnaces and boilers that includes instrument-testing, cleaning, lubricating and adjusting of all interior, exterior components of the entire system, including the system accessories such as humidifiers and air cleaners.
+Technicians at Anthony Plumbing, Heating, Cooling & Electric employ a thorough 17-point tune-up for furnaces and boilers that includes instrument-testing, cleaning, lubricating and adjusting of all interior, exterior components of the entire system, including the system accessories such as humidifiers and air cleaners.

 Furnace and Boiler Tune-Ups Save Money

 Lack of maintenance is the leading cause of furnace and boiler breakdown, and repairs can cost hundreds of dollars, and replacement thousands of dollars.
 Regular tune-ups extend the life of your heating system significantly and reduce the need for repairs, which can save you a great deal of money.

 A furnace running at top efficiency saves money on energy bills, too.
 The extensive tune-ups performed by Anthony Plumbing, Heating, Cooling & Electric leave your heating system in factory-fresh condition, looking and running at peak efficiency.